|

 SWCPC 44

-Consists of photographs of the Dyches Family (primarily portraits), of
+Consists of photographs of the Dyches Family (primarily portraits), of San

-San Angelo, Texas (1881-1940).
-It also contains a photograph of San Angelo's first jail
+Angelo, Texas (1881-1940).
+It also contains a photograph of San Angelo's first

-Texas (undated); and the Ostrander Ranch (undated).
+Store, Granger, Texas (undated); and the Ostrander Ranch (undated).

-Joe A. Dyches moved to Tom Green County, Texas, in 1905, where he raised horses and cattle
+Joe A. Dyches moved to Tom Green County, Texas, in 1905, where he raised horses

 Dyess Air Force Base (Abilene, Texas)

-Photograph collection, 1941-1970
+Photograph Collection, 1941-1970

 51 copy prints